 Due to the dry weather, January is considered high season in Kenya—a great time to spot spectacular wildlife in Maasai Mara or soak up stunning views of Mount Kilimanjaro in Amboseli National Park.
 The temperatures in Nairobi typically hover in the high 70s to mid-80s while coastal towns around Mombasa average about 90°F. It's a fantastic time for hiking, exploring, and safari-going, the only downside being that it tends to be crowded.

-While many tours of Kenya focus on the country's spectacular national parks and wildlife, relatively few combine such activities with a deep dive into East African culture.
-This tour does both.
-Learn about the prehistory, history, and culture of what has been called the "cradle of humankind".
-Visit some of Kenya's top museums and cultural sites—including the Nairobi National Museum, the Karen Blixen House, and the Baden-Powell Museum—as well as its finest parks and landscapes, including the Great Rift Valley, Amboseli National Park, and more.
+While many tours of Kenya focus on the country's spectacular wildlife, few offer a deep dive into East African culture.
+This lively two-week tour does both.
+Learn about the history behind the so-called "cradle of humankind," visiting many of Kenya's top museums and cultural sites, including the Nairobi National Museum, the Karen Blixen House, and the Baden-Powell Museum.
+Then get out and explore the country's famous landscapes, including the Great Rift Valley, Amboseli National Park, and the Maasai Mara National Reserve.

 Explore nature and wildlife in Kenya with safaris and visits to Maasai villages in several national parks, starting with the famous pink flamingos at Lake Bogoria and Lake Nakuru.
 Watch Maasai Mara's Great Migration from land and air in an optional hot air balloon ride, then visit the giraffes of Crescent Island on Lake Naivasha.
 Search for the Big Five and enjoy scenes of elephants grazing below Mt.
 Kilimanjaro in Amboseli National Park before returning to Nairobi to visit the Giraffe Center and Kazuri bead workshop.